On July 20, 2017, the City Council passed Ordinance 2017-07-00860. The ordinance provides $9,000,000 in funding for roadway and waterworks projects.

 PROJECTS in CONSTRUCTION

-W. LUCAS ROAD WIDENING -- In Construction
+W. LUCAS ROAD WIDENING -- In Construction (Updated August 31, 2017)

 PROJECTS in DESIGN

-WINNINGKOFF REVERSE CURVE -- In Design
+WINNINGKOFF REVERSE CURVE -- In Design (Updated August 31, 2017)

+Staff is working with neighboring property owners to obtain roadway easements.
 Staff has been meeting with homeowners to discuss the project and roadway easements.
-If all goes as planned, the construction should start September or October and last for six to seven months.
+If all goes as planned, the construction should start October and last for six to seven months.
 Impacts to traffic flow should last three to four months.

-July 2017 – Advertise Bid
+August 17 and 24, 2017 – Advertise Bid (Done)

-July 2017 – Pre-Bid Meeting
+August 29, 2017 – Pre-Bid Meeting (Done)

-August 2017 – Receive Bids
+September 13, 2017 – Receive Bids

-August 2017 – City Council Award
+October 2017 – City Council Award

-September 2017 – Notice to Proceed
+October 2017 – Notice to Proceed

-September 2017 through March 2018 – Construction
+October 2017 through April 2018 – Construction

 August 9, 2016, Town Hall Meeting Exhibits

-The Parker Road Waterline Project is needed to improve infrastructure and to accommodate the TxDOT Parker Road widening, which is causing City of Lucas to abandon an existing six-inch waterline along Parker Road.
+TxDOT is requesting that the city expose/pothole the existing Parker Road waterline(s) for TxDOT inspection.
+KCI Technologies has been retained to pothole the waterline(s) in eight locations starting in September.
+This waterline project is needed to improve infrastructure and to accommodate the TxDOT Parker Road widening, which is causing City of Lucas to abandon an existing six-inch waterline along Parker Road.

-By adding a 500,000 gallon elevated storage tank at the North Pump Station (915 Country Club Road, a few blocks north of city hall), the lower pressure plane will be elimination.
+By adding a 500,000-gallon elevated storage tank at the North Pump Station (915 Country Club Road, a few blocks north of city hall), the lower pressure plane will be elimination.
 This will increase the manageability of the water system and increase water storage capacity.
 The in-line pressure regulating values will be necessary to maintain 60 to 80 pounds of pressure throughout the city waterworks.
 The estimated cost (Design, Construction & Contingency) is $2,190,844.
 This project will also include a new five-pump station and a secondary fill waterline from Wiltshire Court.
 The primary fill waterline is a 42-inch NTMWD waterline on the east side of Country Club Road.
 The secondary fill waterline will allow the new water tower to be filled by using pressure from the McGarity water tower.
 The primary fill waterline for the McGarity water tower is an 84-inch NTMWD waterline on the east side of Angel Parkway.
 BW2 Engineers was retained for this design work.

 PROJECTS in PLANNING

-BLONDY JHUNE ROAD - Middle and Eastern Sections
+BLONDY JHUNE ROAD - Middle and Eastern Sections (Updated July 21, 2017)

 This project extends from the west bridge to Winningkoff Road and is estimated to cost $2,700,000.
 The purpose of the project is to reconstruct the roadway.
 The roadway will remain two lanes wide.
 Staff will be bringing various elements before the City Council to discuss: 1) how to preserve the tree canopy, 2) how to lessen maintenance requirements, 3) how to improve safety, etc.